 When a party fails to follow through on the stipulations provided in an official agreement, they can be held in breach of contract.
 Click to learn more about buyer’s and seller’s remedies for breach of contract.

 Fiduciary obligation or duty exists whenever a person has special trust, confidence, and reliance on a fiduciary to act in their best interests.
 In real estate, a fiduciary duty exists on the part of the real estate agent or broker.

-When one person or party agrees to act for another within a fiduciary relationship, the law forbids the fiduciary from acting in any manner adverse or contrary to the interests of the other, or from acting solely for their own benefit.
+When one person or party agrees to act for another within a fiduciary relationship, the law forbids the fiduciary from acting in any manner adverse or contrary to the interests of the other or acting solely for their benefit.

-Contractor disputes make up a broad category of litigation and often involve issues related to non-completion or substandard quality of work.
+Contractor disputes comprise a broad category of litigation and often involve issues related to non-completion or substandard quality of work.

 Click to learn more about contractor liability in Maryland.

-Environmental compliance issues often stem from the failure to conform to environmental laws, regulations, and other state or federal requirements, such as site permits and asbestos testing.
+Environmental compliance issues often stem from failing to conform to environmental laws, regulations, and other state or federal requirements, such as site permits and asbestos testing.

-Fraud or misrepresentation may occur when a purchaser or homeowner relies upon a purported expert (i.e. a seller, contractor, or builder) who turns out to not have the knowledge or skills to make decisions about the property.
+Fraud or misrepresentation may occur when a purchaser or homeowner relies upon a purported expert (i.e. a seller, contractor, or builder) who does not have the knowledge or skills to make decisions about the property.

-Earnest money is a deposit made to a seller to show that the buyer will actually go through with the transaction.
-Depending on the terms of the contract, the buyer may have a right to recover their earnest money if the transaction is not completed per terms of contract.
+Earnest money is a deposit made to a seller to show that the buyer will proceed with the transaction.
+Depending on the contract terms, the buyer may have a right to recover their earnest money if the transaction is not completed per the contract terms.

 Wrongful foreclosure typically occurs when a lender brings a foreclosure action against a homeowner without proper legal cause and/or without following proper procedure.